OpenHantek/OpenHantek6022/readme.md

 The top line of the program must display the correct firmware version (FW0202).

 ## Specifications, features, limitations and developer documentation
+I use this project mainly to explore how DSP can improve and extend the [limitations](docs/limitations.md) of this kind of low level hardware.
+It would have been easy to spend a few bucks more to buy a powerful scope - but it would be much less fun :)
-Please refer to the [specifications, features, limitations](docs/limitations.md) and the [developer documentation](openhantek/readme.md) pages.
+Please refer also to the [developer documentation](openhantek/readme.md) pages.

 ## Contribute
 We welcome any reported Github Issue if you have a problem with this software.
 Send us a pull request for enhancements and fixes.
 Some random notes: